 5BB (Teleki 5 BB) - V. berlandieri x V. riparia; see below Kober 5 BB and Teleki

 5 C (Teleki 5C Geisenheim) - V. berlandieri x V. riparia: By Andor Teleki 1922 selected.
 In Germany (most common variety) and Austria widespread.
 Half-deep-rooted, strong-growing, good rooting.
 Suitable for many soils but not for extremely dry, cold and wet locations.
-Less calcareous than other documents and sensitive to chlorosis, Particularly suitable for Burgundy varieties, Riesling, Traminer and flowering varieties.
+Less lime-compatible than other documents and sensitive to chlorosis, Particularly suitable for Burgundy varieties, Riesling, Traminer and flowering varieties.
 An early vegetation conclusion is favored.

 8 B (Teleki 8B) - V. berlandieri x V. riparia: From Sigmund Teleki Bred in 1896.
 Frequently used in Germany and Austria.
 Semi-deep rooted, medium strong.
-Highly suitable for calcareous, but less suitable for flat, dry soils.
+Most suitable for calcareous, but less suitable for flat, dry soils.
 Well resistant to chlorosis, Excellent for Riesling on calcareous, heavy soil and Siegerrebe.
 For rich varieties but unsuitable.

 Börner (Börnerrebe) - Riparia 183 Geisenheim x Cinerea Arnold: By Carl Börner bred and by Helmut Becker selected.
 Used in Germany and Austria.
 Semi-deep rooted, strong, well drought-tolerant.
 Good for medium to dry, but not too calcareous soils suitable, extremely chloroseanfällig at higher lime contents.
 Absolute phylloxera resistance without training of Nodositäten,

-Dog Ridge - Seedling of V. champinii: By Thomas V. Munson selected in 1900.
+Dog Ridge - Seedling by V. champinii: By Thomas V. Munson selected in 1900.
 Very strong growth, resistant to Pierce Disease and nematodes, moderately resistant to phylloxera.
 Spread in the south of the USA.